evandermeijde/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project
 Peer-graded Assignment: Getting and Cleaning Data Course Project

 This is the course project for the Getting and Cleaning Data Coursera course.
-The R script, Peer-graded Assignment Getting and Cleaning Data Course Project.R, does the following:
+The R script, run_analysis.R, does the following:

     1. Download the dataset
     2. Unzips the dataset